 Buying a home is normally the biggest investment you’ll ever make, and it is also the biggest debt you will ever take on.
 And 25 or 30 years is a very long time to be paying interest to a lender before you become debt-free.
 But there are things you can do to pay off your mortgage faster and stop wasting so much of your money on interest payments.

 If you want to reduce your mortgage payoff timeline, there are many options.
-Let’s look at 6 ways you can speed up the process to become debt-free.
+Let’s look at 6 ways to pay off your mortgage faster and become debt-free!